The health benefits of coconut oil are many, and it helps treat many common skin problems and diseases.

 Cleanses and tones the skin

 Most people fear that coconut oil makes their skin oily and sticky.
-But if you use it correctly, this oil is fantastic for the deep cleansing of the skin.
+But if you use it correctly, this oil is fantastic for deep skin cleansing.
 It makes the skin tones lighter and brighter.

 Makeup remover

-This oil is an excellent makeup remover; it works well for even removing waterproof mascara.
-Apply a little of this oil on a cotton ball and use it to wipe away the makeup easily.
+This oil is an excellent makeup remover; it removes waterproof mascara.
+Apply a little oil on a cotton ball to wipe away the makeup easily.

 Reduces acne

 Using oil to fight an oil-born disease may sound quite strange and absurd.
-The anti-inflammatory and anti-bacterial properties of this oil can effectively heal and prevent acne.
+This oil’s anti-inflammatory and anti-bacterial properties can effectively heal and prevent acne.
 It also cleanses clogged pores and prevents bacterial activity.

 However, this oil is not recommended for oily skin and severe bouts of acne.